 Data Structures: PHP includes arrays (indexed or associative), which can hold both keys and values.
 It also supports objects and is object-oriented in nature.

-Python has a rich variety of data structures, including lists, dictionaries, sets, and tuples.
+Python has a wide variety of data structures, including lists, dictionaries, sets, and tuples.
 Lists and dictionaries are similar to PHP's arrays, but Python also offers tuples (immutable) and sets (unordered collections), which are helpful for different use cases.

-PHP vs Python : Database Queries
+PHP vs Python: Database Queries

 PHP and MySQL